ahandsel/resume-hugo-simple/wiki/instructions.md

 Next, head over to the Repository settings page.

-Create a new repository secret called `NETLIFY_TOKEN` and put your Netlify personal access token in here.
+Create a new repository secret called `NETLIFY_PERSONAL_ACCESS_TOKEN` and put your Netlify personal access token in here.

 Next, create another repository secret called `PDFCO_KEY` and paste your PDF.co API key.